metaborg/metaborg.github.io/content/release/migrate/march2016_project_structure.md

     * If you're using SDF2 or an external definition file:
         * Instead of importing the signatures from `include/<langname>`, import them from `signatures/<langname>`.
 * If your project has Java strategies:
-    * Create the <span class='file'>src/main/strategies</span> directory.
+    * Create the `src/main/strategies` directory.
-    * Move Java strategies from <span class='file'>editor/java</span> into the <span class='file'>src/main/strategies</span> directory.
+    * Move Java strategies from `editor/java` into the `src/main/strategies` directory.
 Be sure to preserve the existing Java package structure.
 * If your project has manual DynSem Java files:
-    * Create the <span class='file'>src/main/ds</span> directory.
+    * Create the `src/main/ds` directory.
-    * Move manual DynSem Java files from <span class='file'>editor/java</span> into the <span class='file'>src/main/ds</span> directory.
+    * Move manual DynSem Java files from `editor/java` into the `src/main/ds` directory.
 Be sure to preserve the existing Java package structure.
-* Perform a Maven update by right clicking the project and choosing <span class='menuselection'>Maven ‣ Update Project...</span>.
-Enable <span class='guilabel'>Force Update of Snapshots/Releases</span> in the new window and press <span class='guilabel'>Ok</span>.
+* Perform a Maven update by right clicking the project and choosing `#!gui Maven > Update Project...`.
+Enable `#!gui Force Update of Snapshots/Releases` in the new window and press `#!gui Ok`.
 This updates the Java source directories of the project.
-* If you are still using SDF2 instead of SDF3, add the following setting to the <span class='file'>metaborg.yaml</span> file:
+* If you are still using SDF2 instead of SDF3, add the following setting to the `metaborg.yaml` file:
 ```yaml
 language:
   sdf: